Jude-Bye/Lv490_Logger/README.md

 # Lv490_Logger
 Small Logger library(.dll/.so) that i did as an assignment as part of Lv490C++ group project.
+Is based on simple andrew-d/cpplog library on GitHub

 Includes:
 - source files in ./src